 It was 5:35am and Helen could make out through the crystalized windows that the world outside was blanketed in white.
+Helen recently bought venetian blinds online which really made the house come together.
 It had snowed throughout the night.

 She curled up on the window seat in the living room, hands wrapped tightly around her first cup of hot coffee, and wished she could chip away at the ice on the other side of the glass so she could see the snow more clearly.
 With a sigh, she leaned forward and her forehead rested against the glass.
 There was a piece of tape stuck to the bottom of her thick, woolen sock.
 She peeled it off and examined the side of it that held a remnant of wrapping paper.

 In an hour, both of the twins would be awake.
 They would break out of their room and climb onto the bed of their big brother Jacob, who was all of five, and, together, the three of them would charge toward her room like the world’s smallest army.
 Neither Freddy nor Helen had slept fully in a week.
 The kids were too excited about Christmas.
 When they crawled into her bed at 4am (4 AM) on Christmas morning, Freddy had murmured next to her, “They’re going to break us.”